The Four Pillars Of Guitar Practice

 If you are very mindful in your guitar practice and cultivate these 4 pillars (and I’m speaking from experience), you can achieve loads more on your instrument in far less time, and the time you do spend on your instrument is far more enjoyable.

-You don’t get bogged down in technical problems or memory lapses so much when your practice has a firm foundation, and you can then focus more of your energy on expressing the meaning and feelings in the music.
+You don’t get bogged down in technical problems or memory lapses so much when your practice has a firm foundation, and you can then focus more of your energy on expressing the meaning and feeling in the music.

 Thanks very much for reading and I hope these thoughts help you on your musical journey.
 Do you have any more ideas on what the important elements of guitar practice are?